 - 1/3 cup parmesan cheese

-- In a large bowl add panko, cheeses, eggs, and salt/pepper to taste, mix well
+- In a large bowl add panko, cheeses, eggs, and salt/pepper to taste, and mix well.

-- To same large bowl add broccoli, mix together and form into patties, place on the prepared baking sheet
+- To same large bowl add broccoli, mix together and form into patties, and place on the prepared baking sheet.

 I can't tell you how many times I wish I had a measurements chart in my kitchen, especially when baking!
 I'm a much better cook than I am a baker or pastry maker.
 I just had to share this measurements breakdown chart with everybody (you can thank me later!).
 This will probably end up being the most important kitchen tool to use.

 This is a great recipe for an appetizer, but I always let my readers know when the recipe is not quick.
 This one?
 Isn't.
 But these zucchini parmesan chips are a fabulous and kind of healthy snack that taste delicious and are baked not fried!

 Even your children will like these, and they are good hot or cold, so put them in the lunch container and send them off to school with your kids!